SleepyLeslie/uiuc-auto-passwd/README.md

 Currently it is only a Proof of Concept showing that I can automate the password resetting process.
 More commits will be added to make it a more customizable tool.
 For now, it:
 - Requires you to specify your NetID in a config file,
-- Asks you for a Duo HOTP code (Duo is simply HOTP with the setup key hidden behind some proprietary APIs that have been reverse engineered anyways),
+- Generates a TOTP code to authenticate with Duo (Duo is simply TOTP/HOTP with the setup key hidden behind some proprietary APIs that have been reverse engineered anyways),
 - Requests a password reset email,
 - Connects to your IMAP server,
 - Locates the requested email,